 This handbook has been compiled in an effort to answer some of the questions frequently asked by students.
 In many instances, this handbook will be useful only as a starting point.
 Additional information may be found in the General Catalog of the University or in the University Student Handbook.
 To the extent that the provisions of this handbook conflict with the General Catalog or the University Handbook, this handbook shall prevail with regard to all students registered in the College of Pharmacy and Health Sciences.
-This handbook is not meant to discourage students from utilizing more personal sources of information; namely, faculty advisors, the Associate Dean for Academic and Student Affairs, or other members of the faculty.
+This handbook is not meant to discourage students from utilizing more personal sources of information; namely, faculty advisors, Associate Dean of Curriculum and Assessment, the Office of Student Affairs & Enrollment Management, or other members of the faculty.

 The College of Pharmacy and Health Sciences provides an intellectually stimulating learning environment with collaborative learning among students, faculty, and staff.
-Graduates are liberally educated professionals who are dedicated to serving their clients, patients, profession and community.
-The College emphasizes excellence and leadership in professional education, service, and scholarship.
+Graduates are liberally educated professionals who are dedicated to serving their clients, patients, profession, and community.
+The College emphasizes excellence and leadership in education, service, and scholarship.

 None of the information provided here or elsewhere by the College of Pharmacy and Health Sciences constitutes a contract between the University and the student.
 The College of Pharmacy and Health Sciences reserves the right to make changes in curricula, admission policies, procedures, tuition and financial aid, academic standards and guidelines, student services and other regulations or policies without giving prior notice.

-The Health Science curriculum is responsive to changes within the education and scientific communities and therefore course requirements may vary according to the year of graduation.
-Students must declare a track in Health Sciences by the end of the spring term of their first-year.
+The Health Science curriculum is responsive to changes within the education and scientific communities, and therefore, course requirements may vary according to the year of graduation.
+Students must declare a track in Health Sciences by the end of their first semester at Drake University.

 The purpose of the health sciences program is to provide graduates with: